 The mental health conversation around cannabis is complex and still evolving.
 Some research suggests links between heavy cannabis use and increased anxiety, depression, or psychosis risk in people already predisposed to these conditions.
 The science is still developing here, with many studies not distinguishing between hash and other cannabis forms.

-Cannabis use disorder is something to be aware of.
-According to CDC research, about 10% of cannabis users develop this condition.
+According to CDC research, about 30% of cannabis users develop this condition.
 Signs include struggling to control your consumption, experiencing cravings when not using, developing tolerance (needing more for the same effect), and continuing to use despite negative impacts on your life.

 If you’re a regular user who stops, you might notice irritability, sleep problems, reduced appetite, and mood changes during the adjustment period.
 These withdrawal symptoms are typically milder than with many other substances but can still be uncomfortable.